 - The first category is a person acting for or to the benefit of an organization (excluding public officials).
 Bribery involving such a person is only a criminal offense if the motive of the bribe is for the recipient to abuse their duties.

 - The second category is public officials.
 Here the threshold is lower, where the motive for the advantage is simply to influence the public official in any way.
 Hence, even if the advantage aims to influence the official to do something which is not in itself illegal, it is still considered criminal bribery.

 - The third category is persons participating in court, arbitration or administrative proceedings.
 If a bribe is offered or given to such person with the motive to persuade that person not to exercise their rights or fulfill their duties in the proceedings, it is bribery.

-It is also a criminal offence if the bribe is not directly given, offered to, or accepted by the person themself, but by a third person connected to the person with an expectation that the indirect beneficiary will be influenced by the bribe (this applies to all bribery offences).
+It is also a criminal offense if the bribe is not directly given, offered to, or accepted by the person themself, but by a third person connected to the person with an expectation that the indirect beneficiary will be influenced by the bribe (this applies to all bribery offenses).

 3. What are the principal offences under this legal framework?

 - Offering, promising, or giving of a bribe to a person acting for or to the benefit of an organization (Criminal Code - Section 290).